 One of the challenges of being human is to achieve a balance between conflicting desires for independence (individuality and freedom) and the desire for intimacy and acceptance by significant others.
 The need for affiliation is rooted in our attachment system.
 Attachment is an inborn system that motivates an infant to seek proximity to a caregiver, especially in dangerous and uncertain situations.

-A sense of felt security provides confidence that one is worthy of others’ love and that significant others will be responsive/supportive when needed.
-This sense of security is a resilience resource in times of need and a building block of mental health and social adjustment.
+A sense of felt security provides confidence that one is worthy of others’ love and that important figures in your life will be responsive and supportive when needed.
+This sense of security is a resilience resource in times of need and a building block for mental health and social adjustment.
 Secure people perceive themselves as valuable, lovable, and special.
-They feel understood, validated/accepted by their attachment figures.
+They feel understood, validated, and accepted by their attachment figures.

 Repeated interactions with the attachment figures are mentally formed as “if-then” strategies for stress management: “If I turn to my partner, then I will feel safe.”
-As a result of conditioning, the person providing the comfort becomes a cue for a sense of safety/relief.
-That is, simply thinking about the attachment figure, even in the absence of the attachment figure’s actual presence, one feels calm and safe.
+As a result of conditioning, the person providing the comfort becomes a cue for a sense of safety and relief.
+That is, simply thinking about the attachment figure, even in the absence of the attachment figure’s actual presence, can help one feel calm and safe.

 Avoidant style involves denying attachment needs, suppressing attachment-related thoughts and emotions.
 An avoidant person distrusts relationship partners’ goodwill and tries to maintain emotional independence and distance.
-The avoidant individuals feel trapped when they are too close to others.
+The avoidant individual feels trapped when they are too close to others.

 Fortunately, research shows that a person’s attachment system, along with his or her sense of security, can be changed for the better.
-For example, a relationship partner who acts as a reliable security figure can restore a sense of felt-security and help the person function more securely.
+For example, a relationship partner who acts as a reliable security figure can restore a sense of felt security and help the person function more securely.
 Therapy can also be helpful.
-Effective treatment via reflective awareness and cognitive re-appraisal can facilitate neuroplastic changes in the patient’s non-concious mind and increase capacity for secure attachments.
+Effective treatment through reflective awareness and cognitive re-appraisal can facilitate neuroplastic changes in the patient’s unconscious mind and increase capacity for secure attachments.